-Have you heard about the lifelong sanctuary in Bilsthorpe that cares for farm animals with special needs?
+Meet the Bilsthorpe sanctuary that cares for farm animals with special needs

 Manor Farm Charitable Trust has been taking in ‘livestock in need’ since 2011, having moved into its Church View farm in 2005 and expanded its animal count.

 On site are elderly and disabled goats, sheep and pigs, who arrive at the sanctuaries for special care and attention as they move into the latter stages of their lives.

 “The special animals started coming to us from rescues”, says Di Slaney, founder and trustee of Manor Farm Charitable Trust.